carsten-langer/cloud-developer-capstone/README.md

 Stores an attachment in S3.
 To use it replace the whole URL with the pre-signed URL received from _Get attachment URL_ request.
-Built-in tests check on HTTP return code 200 and schema of the answer.
+Built-in test checks on HTTP return code 200.

 Suggested test: See _Get attachment URL_.
 Also try to download the attachment from the URL given in the recipe item's data model.